(TRENDS in CHRISTIANITY – continued)

 We don't want you imposing your values on us.
 We don't want you taking our children away from us and imposing on them a secular worldly view that is contrary to what we believe as Christians.

-In the mid-1960s, the Reverend Falwell continued his support of segregation – a political, temporal matter whether he realized it or not.
+Social change was impacting Falwell's and Robertson's worlds and they were not going to take it lying down.
+In the mid-1960s the Reverend Falwell continued his support of segregation.
 He regularly featured segregationist politicians like Lester Maddox and George Wallace at his church.
 And about the Reverend King he said: